 View sparkling lakes, the eerily beautiful Valley of the Moon, astonishing geysers, ancient ruins, and more in this 4 day, 3 night San Pedro tour package!

-Your local guide will pick you up at Calama airport and you will cross part of the Atacama Desert and and view salt sculptures created by the wind, and hills that change color depending on the time of the day, as well as the snow-capped Andes mountain range hailing travelers from far away.
+Your local guide will pick you up at Calama airport and you will cross part of the Atacama Desert.
+On the way, you’ll view salt sculptures created by the wind, and hills that change color depending on the time of the day, as well as the snow-capped Andes mountain range hailing travelers from far away.
 The drive takes about one hour, and your guide will drop you off at your hotel to check in.
-You will have time to have lunch and explore the quaint town on your own.
-At night, your guide will take you stargazing for one of the most unforgettable views of the night sky in the world.
+You will have time to have dinner and explore the quaint town on your own.

 Day 2 – Laguna Chaxa, Lagunas Altiplanicas, Toconao and Socaire Villages